esb580/audio/README.md

 Application Startup Sequence appears to be an important issue.

 - Start up qjackctl
+  - Take Picture to show defaults, in case it gets screwed up...(from experience)
   - Pop open Settings and verify
     - Interface: hw:CODEC,0
     - Sample Rate: 44100